metaborg/metaborg-gradle/README.md

 - `org.metaborg.convention.maven-publish`: Configures the Maven publications for a project.
 - `org.metaborg.convention.root-project`: Configures the root project of a Gradle multi-project build.

+## Gradle Dependency Management
+The `org.metaborg:catalog` artifact provides recommended versions for dependencies, and should be used in projects that are part of Spoofax.

+The `org.metaborg:platform` artifact enforces particular versions for Spoofax dependencies, and should be used by consumers of Spoofax libraries.

 ## License